FOR HIGH SCHOOL STUDENTS

 Learn what the ancient and Judeo-Christian traditions can teach us about contemporary biomedical ethics, sexual morality, marriage and family, and the relationship between faith and reason.

 The Witherspoon Institute welcomes high school applicants who are serious about their studies, eager to pursue the truth, and willing to reflect upon their beliefs.
 No prior exposure to the study of philosophy is necessary, just the willingness to read the assigned texts, to learn from Witherspoon’s professors, and to dialogue with peers.
-Rising juniors and seniors in high school and rising freshmen in college are all eligible to participate in either the men’s or women’s Moral Life and Classical Tradition Seminar, and in our new online high school seminars, first launched in Fall 2020.
+Rising juniors and seniors in high school and rising freshmen in college are all eligible to participate in either the men’s or women’s Moral Life and Classical Tradition Seminar.
+Students in grade 10, 11, and 12 are eligible for the Witherspoon Forum, our online seminars for high school students, first launched in Fall 2020.